awez/amirrajan.github.com/a-dark-room/index.md

 3. The Amazing Spider 2: This game was wire to wire with Hitman GO, climbing up the ranks.
 Two threats at the same time.
 A Dark Room survived.

-4. Heads Up!: On April 22nd, Ellen Degeneres plays Heads Up! on her talk show.
+4. Heads Up!: On April 22nd, Ellen DeGeneres plays Heads Up! on her talk show.
 The game shoots up to #2.
 How the hell will A Dark Room survive a game that has _celebrity sponsorship_?
 It did.

 5. Wayward Souls: A rouge-like RPG with a cult following.
 So incredibly awesome that it's available on iOS.
 "If Wayward Souls takes out ADR, I'm okay with that.
 That will be an honorable defeat," I said to myself.
 But it fell down the ranks too.